ShanYinghao/shanyinghao.github.io/index.md

 ### Words in the End

-I am looking for outstanding Research / Exchange Students (MSc, MPhil), various scholarships or allowances can be offered.
+I am looking for outstanding Research / Exchange Students (UG, GR, MSc, MPhil), various scholarships or allowances can be offered.

 Collaboration and industry/government consultancies are also welcome.